retry51776/notes/development/opinions.md

 # Application Language
 # SQL
-> It's NOT a standard when it suppose to be a standard.
+> It's NOT a standard when it‘s suppose to be a standard.
 >
 > If function is such bad for performance, why make it so powerful.
 It's like putting poisons in nice soda can.
 # Python